 The Omnimeter Pulse UL v.4 can count the pulses from up to 3 different pulse output devices, as is explained in this video.
 These could be pulses from our Pulse Output Water and Gas Meters or from any other un-powered dry contact pulse output device.
 Pulse Input ratios can be set in software from 1 to 9999 pulses per increment (the default ratio is now 1:1).
 The real-time state of the 3 Inputs can also be polled in EKM Dash software, the Omnimeter Pulse UL v.4 will return a High or Low state for each pin in real-time (use this for sensing switch states, open or closed doors, etc).

 The Omnimeter Pulse UL v.4 comes with 2 controllable relay outputs.
 These can be controlled via RS-485, either locally or over the internet from anywhere in the world using the EKM Dash.
 You can set the outputs to be high or low to drive an external relay.
 The Relay Control Outputs both provide up to 50 mA at 12 volts DC.
 Control the EKM-Switch120 directly, or control lights, motors, entire buildings, implement Demand Response, Load Shedding, etc. via relay control.
 The Relay Control Outputs can also be set to go ON or OFF from 1 to 9999 seconds.
 The real-time state of the outputs can also be polled via RS485.
 The outputs can also be used to power an external device (Wireless 485Bee Module, sensors, etc).
-Please note that the relays cannot be controlled when reading the meter with the current version of the EKM Push system (Push2).
-You will need to be reading the meter with an EKM Blink USB Converter, iSerial, or wait for the next version of the EKM Push system (Push3).
+Relays can be controlled online when reading the meter with the EKM Push3 data system, or locally when reading the meter with a USB Converter.

 The Omnimeter Pulse UL is also a revenue-grade universal kWh meter.
 It can meter systems ranging from single-phase 120V 2-wire, single-phase 120/240V 3-wire, 3-phase 3-wire 120 to 240 volts, or 3-phase 4-wire 120 to 240V.
 50/60Hz.
 It Supports CTs from 100A to 5000A.
 This meter will work with any system that is commonly used in the world.
 Accurate to 0.5% (Class 0.5)